bioinf-jku/TTUR/README.md

 # TTUR
 Two time-scale update rule for training GANs

--- Example code for FID in preperation --
+-- Example code for FID in prepartion --

-- precalculated statistics stat_trn.pkl.gz referred to in FID_Examples is to big to store on github.
+- precalculated statistics stat_trn.pkl.gz used in FID_Examples is to big to store on github.
 It will be made available differently